marcohefti/request-network-api-client-ts/docs/WEBHOOKS.md

 ### 1. Populate Environment Variables

-Create a `.env`‑style file for your webhook tests (or export the variables directly in your shell).
-The easiest approach is:
+Create a `.env` file for your webhook tests (or export the variables directly in your shell):

-- Copy `env/request-api-client.local.env.example` in this repository to `env/request-api-client.local.env`.
+- Copy `.env.example` to `.env` in the repository root
-- Set `REQUEST_API_CLIENT_ENV_FILE=env/request-api-client.local.env` before
-  running the webhook scripts.
+- Fill in your credentials

 ```dotenv
 REQUEST_API_KEY=...